docgeni/docgeni/docs/en-us/guides/advance/locales.md

 # Multilingual documentation

 All pages in the `docs` directory are pages in the default language.
-If you need to add documents in other languages, you need to create a separate folder named with the multilingual `key`, such as the contents of the following `en-us` folder will be automatically generated into English documents, including channels, categories and pages.
+If you need to add documents in other languages, you need to create a separate folder named with the multilingual `key`, such as the contents of the following `en-us` folder will be automatically generated into English documents, including top-level nav entries, categories and pages.
 ```
 ├── en-us
 │   ├── guides